 Follow the procedures at PGI 208.705 when placing orders with central nonprofit agencies.

-SUBPART 208.70--COORDINATED ACQUISITION
+SUBPART 208.70 —COORDINATED ACQUISITION

-(Revised December 1, 2006)

 208.7000 Scope of subpart.

 This subpart prescribes policy and procedures for acquisition of items for which contracting responsibility is assigned to one or more of the departments/agencies or the General Services Administration.
 Contracting responsibility is assigned through—